G-RTOS/GeMRTOS/MANUAL.md

 The processor with an internal identification register CPUID equal to 1:

--   resets the GeMRTOS controller and the rest of the processors: sets R\_PRC\_RST register to 0 by executing a GeMRTOS\_CMD\_RST\_GeMRTOS instruction.
+-   resets the GeMRTOS controller and the rest of the processors: set R\_PRC\_RST register to 0 by executing a GeMRTOS\_CMD\_RST\_GeMRTOS instruction.
 The internal registers of the GeMRTOS controller are set to their initial values and the processors with CPUID different from 1 are reset.

 -   gets access to the critical section of the GeMRTOS controller: to avoid consistency errors when data structures and linked lists are initialized.